-665. Advanced Financial Management (3).
+681. Advanced Financial Management (3).

-The course focuses on using financial statements in valuation.
-Students will learn the development of valuation models including those that are asset-based.
-The course employs models for purposes of valuing companies, for making individual and corporate investment decisions and for directing management.
-Prerequisite(s): ACCT 306 or ACCT 654 and FINC 655.
+This course focuses on using financial statements in valuation.
+Students will learn the development of valuation models including asset-based valuation models.
+The course employs valuation models for purposes of valuing companies, for making individual and corporate investment decisions, and for evaluating and directing management.
+Prerequisites: ACCT 306, ACCT 654, or ACCT 680; and FINC 680.
+Note: Offered spring, summer, and fall.